Music and Audio Production BSc (Hons)

 Study level: Undergraduate

-Have a passion for making and listening to music?
-This course covers skills needed to create, record and produce music and audio.
+Have a passion for creating and producing music?
+This course covers the skills needed to record, compose, produce, mix and master your own music.

 Year of entry